Signs and symptoms of melanoma

 Types of melanoma

 The information on this page mainly covers superficial spreading melanoma, the most common type.
-For pictures of the various types of melanoma see NHS Choices website.
+For pictures of the various types of melanoma see the NHS website.

 Causes of melanoma